Nana-YG/AlphaGo-Lite/README.md

 # AlphaGo-Lite

-**AlphaGo-Lite** is a simplified implementation of an AI Go player inspired by AlphaGo.
-It leverages a deep learning-based approach for predicting moves on a 19x19 Go board.
-This project combines ONNX-based inference with custom Go game logic to provide a lightweight yet powerful Go-playing AI engine.
+**AlphaGo-Lite** is a simplified implementation of an AI Go player inspired by AlphaGo, providing a lightweight yet powerful Go-playing AI engine.

+**Why re-building AlphaGo in 2025?**

+The training of AlphaGo originally used **50 GPUs** and took 3 weeks of time.
+This project can be trained on a PC with a single higher-division GPU.
+This project serves a practice and educational purpose.
+Implementation guidance and comments in source code will be provided once I finish this project myself.

 ## Pinciple